Cyber Threats in Finance

 Ransomware Attacks

-In 2021, the financial sector accounted for 22% of ransomware attacks.
-Financial firms are prime targets due to storing large amounts of sensitive client data.
-Ransomware attacks can block access to critical systems and data, necessitating quick detection and response to prevent extensive damage (Field Effect).
+In 2021, the financial sector was responsible for 22% of all ransomware attacks.
+Financial firms are prime targets because they store vast amounts of sensitive client data.
+Ransomware can block access to critical systems and data.
+This requires fast detection and response to prevent extensive damage (Field Effect).

 To learn about mitigating such threats, check out our article on cyber insurance for finance teams.